Alternative Halloween Activities

 Hey there mamas!

-This post may contain an affiliate link. *
+This post may contain affiliate links

-I do not see the appeal of putting up ugly, scary looking decorations, having blood on things, chopped up body parts, and ghosts etc. These things are all too real in our world and the influences are just too much.
+I do not see the appeal of putting up ugly, scary-looking decorations, having blood on things, chopped up body parts, and ghosts, etc. These things are all too real in our world and the influences are just too much.
 But since it is such a huge holiday and we can’t keep our little ones from being exposed to the ideas of it, finding other ways to celebrate the season and have some fun with snacks and costumes or other exciting things is a great way to go.
 Here is my list of the best alternative activities to do instead of a traditional Halloween.

 It was a great way to spend an October evening.
 Some of the little kids would come in costume, usually Bible characters or simple things like a cowgirl, or a fireman.
 We had music and sometimes games like bobbing for apples, or pumpkin bowling.
 You can get super creative and have lots of fun with something like a Harvest party.
 If you’re not up to hosting, take a look in your community and see if there is one you can attend!

 – One of the best things about fall are the simple things that bring joy to both us moms and kids.
 Going on a nice hayride or getting lost in a corn maze are classic fall activities that you can enjoy anytime in October or November.
 Places like pumpkin patches offer such adventures or you could really go all out and create ones yourself in your own backyard!
 That’s bound to impress your peeps!

 – Have you ever heard of or been to an escape room?
 Do you or your kids enjoy thrills, puzzles and being tested on the clock?
 Then this might be the perfect activity for you!
 It may take some time and materials to put together, but with a little hard work and creativity you will end up with a really fun original way to get scared on Halloween that doesn’t involve anything creepy or dead!
 My friends and I are actually putting one together for the youth group!
 So exciting!

 – If you’re a tired mama and not really feeling like getting too involved then just keeping things simply might be best.
 Letting your kids have a small sleepover where you let them eat lots of sugar, letting their imaginations go wild by having them build their own candy pizza, watch a fun movie and do fall-related arts and crafts!
 Take a walk outside and collect pinecones, leaves, twigs and whatever else they fancy and just let them have fun.
 Make a wreath for the front door or let them come up with some ideas.
-Just have a simple fun night at home with some friends having some good old-fashioned fall fun.
+You can always find some fun fall activities.
+Or, just have a simple night at home with some friends having some good old-fashioned fall fun.

 If you are on the lookout for costumes because your little ones just can’t do this time of year without them, then you have got to check out this site!
 Click here